murodov20/simple-rest-android/README.md

 # simple-rest-android
-This is client part of Simple Rest Application
+This is client part of Simple Rest Application.
+Server part is here(https://github.com/murodov20/simple-rest-nodejs)